 We have compiled 8 major mistakes in chronological order that almost all companies make when they are in need of a translation for the first time.

-Our 10 years of experience show that once small or mid-sized companies have a translation task to arrange, most of them go down the same well-trodden path.
+Our experience show that once small or mid-sized companies have a translation task to arrange, most of them go down the same well-trodden path.
 That path is bumpy, time-consuming and stressful.

 You are a manager and you have a text/brochure/catalog or even a website to translate, and usually the first thing you will do is scan the office to see who could be up to the job:

 - the administrator, who handles most random tasks;